davek184/nfdb/MarkII/readme.md

 ## Production
 * Production files are set up for JLCPCB.
-* For now only Gerber file is included
 * "Remove Order Number" option choose "Specify Location" (uses "JLCJLC" on silkscreen for order # position)
-* _Note only Gerber file is included now so part files would need to be generated from KiCad.
-In addition these would need to be manually soldered for the USB raiser with pin headers_
+* _Note only Gerber file is included so part files would need to be generated from KiCad.
+In addition these would need to be manually soldered for the USB riser with pin headers_

 | Part              | Adjustment   |
 | ----------------- | ------------- |